General Pediatrics - Primary Care

 Our trusted pediatric providers specialize in the diagnosis, treatment and wellness of infants, children and adolescents.
 Our team is trained to understand your child's unique medical, developmental and emotional needs.

 We recognize the important role you play in your child's health and look forward to working closely with you.
 Mary Bridge Pediatrics offers a full range of general health care services for children, including:

 Specialists When You Need Them

-If your child requires any pediatric specialty care — from diabetes and epilepsy to heart surgery and cancer care — we provide easy access to our specialists and the resources of Mary Bridge Children's Hospital & Health Center in Tacoma.
+If your child requires any pediatric specialty care — from diabetes and epilepsy to heart surgery and cancer care — we provide easy access to our specialists and the resources of Mary Bridge Children's Hospital & Health Network in Tacoma.

 Thanks to MyChart, our secure electronic health records system, every provider within MultiCare has instant access to your child's current medical information, test results, allergies, prescriptions and medical history.